purduesigbots/pros-docs/v5/okapi/tutorials/walkthrough/clawbot.rst

 .. code :: bash

-    prosv5 conduct new <path_to_project>
+    pros conduct new <path_to_project>
-    prosv5 make
+    pros make
-    prosv5 upload
+    pros upload
-    prosv5 terminal
+    pros terminal

-The last 3 commands can be simplified to :code:`prosv5 mut`.
+The last 3 commands can be simplified to :code:`pros mut`.

 Tank/Arcade Control
 -------------------